-- Processor usage: Typically this is shown as a percentage of the available processor power available, so 50% utilisation indicates that half of the available processing power is in use.
+- Processor usage: Typically this is shown as a percentage of the available processor power available, so 50% utilization indicates that half of the available processing power is in use.
 Hardware multi-threading can make a single physical processor core appear as two or more processors.
-Keep this in mind when looking a processor usage, since operating systems typically report utilisation as a percentage of available processors. - Physical memory: Monitor the amount of free memory available within the machine.
+Keep this in mind when looking a processor usage, since operating systems typically report utilization as a percentage of available processors. - Physical memory: Monitor the amount of free memory available within the machine.
 If possible, also monitor paging activity (pages swapped in/out).
 Together, these provide a good picture of whether enough physical memory is available. - JVM memory: In addition to the total memory on the system, monitor the memory usage within the Java heap of all IBM® Connections application servers.
 Enable verbose garbage collection on those application servers so that it is possible to view memory usage statistics within the Java heap. - Disk I/O: The metrics available for monitoring disk I/O will vary by platform.
 The key is to be able to determine if the disk system is overloaded.
-Look at the portion of time the disk is busy (or on Windows, the portion of the time the disk is idle).
+Look at the portion of time the disk is busy.
 Another useful metric where it's available is the disk queue length. - Network I/O: Look at both read and write rates in bytes per second (or megabytes per second). - Logs: Periodically check the logs from the servers in the environment.
 This includes SystemOut.log and SystemErr.log on the application servers, db2diag.log on DB2 databases (or corresponding logs on other databases), and any logs on the HTTP servers or proxy servers.